ProximalElk6186/xmb-linux/README.md

 ## What is it?

-It is a **_WIP (Work-In-Progress)_ Linux distribution.** It will accurately recreate the Sony Playstation 3's XrossMediaBar™ (XMB™) interface developed by Sony Group Corporation.
+It is a **_WIP (Work-In-Progress)_ Linux Desktop Environment.** It will accurately recreate the Sony Playstation 3's XrossMediaBar™ (XMB™) interface developed by Sony Group Corporation.

 ## Project goals:
-- Recreate the SONY PLAYSTATION 3's XMB™ interface using HTML + CSS + JavaScript
+- Recreate the SONY PLAYSTATION 3's XMB™ interface using HTML + CSS + JavaScript while using Electron.

-- Modify a web browser to display the XMB™ interface as a full-screen no-window-controls (no Close, Minimize buttons as well as no Title bar) window

 - Make it actually work

-- Add out-of-the-box KDE Connect app support

 - Develop GamePad input support